AKC Border Terrier

 The AKC also recognized the Welsh Terrier in 1888.
 This dog is compact, strong, and agile, with a wavy coat that can be rough to the touch.
 The West Highland White Terrier was first recognized by the AKC in 1908.
 Unlike the Welsh Terrier, the West Highland White Terrier is gentle and friendly but is fiercely loyal.
 The Yorkshire Terrier was developed for working purposes and hunting badgers.
 The breed is still active, but its stamina decreases over time.

-Read More: Rare Bull Terrier
+Read More: Welsh Terrier Alberta

 The AKC border terrier’s breed standard was developed by Captain Barnes, who had a significant influence on the breed’s development.